-I would imagine when you’re hired on as a National Review racist that you’re expected to do better than this.
+I would imagine, when you’re hired on as a National Review racist, that you’re expected to do better than this.
 The desk comes with expectations.
 There are co-workers to consider, and an East Coast Klavern legacy to dignify.
-And if your very best efforts only result in hucking a hanging meatball our way nobody is going to feel particularly satisfied:
+And if your very best efforts only result in hucking a hanging meatball our way no one is going to feel satisfied:

 Near-Suicidal Immigration Policies

 Deportation has become a near-taboo word.
 Yet the Boston bombings inevitably rekindle old questions about the way the U.S. admits, and at times deports, foreign nationals.